danielscholl/edge-validate/README.md

 # Kubernetes on Edge Validation

-The purpose of this project is to validate certain technologies and patterns using Azure Arc enabled AKS.
+The purpose of this project is to validate certain technologies and patterns using an Azure Arc enabled Cluster.

 Github Code Spaces is used as the environment to perform the validations and provide an easy place to learn.